 How to contribute to an HSA

-The IRS determines exactly how much you are allowed to contribute to an HSA each year.
-For 2020, you can contribute $3,550 as an individual or $7,100 as a family.
+So how does an HSA work when it comes to contributions?
+Well, the IRS determines exactly how much you are allowed to contribute to an HSA each year.
+For 2022, you can contribute $3,650 as an individual or $7,300 as a family.

 1. Debit card